 For more information visit the Dementia Friends website.

 Dementia Friendly project

-The Dementia Friendly Middlesbrough project aims to develop the borough of Middlesbrough into a nationally recognised dementia friendly community.
+The Dementia Friendly Middlesbrough project aims to turn Middlesbrough into a nationally-recognised dementia-friendly community.
 The project aim is to ensure that people living with dementia are able to remain active and included members of their communities, maintain their independence for as long as possible, be treated with understanding and respect, and receive support when necessary.

 For more information visit the Dementia Friendly Middlesbrough website.

 Dementia cafés provide information about living with dementia and other services available locally in an informal and comfortable environment.
 A dementia café is also a place to relax, socialise and meet other people with dementia and their carers.
 The services are for people with dementia, their carers and families, and professionals in health and social care.